-They are brewed in Tallahassee, many are award-winners, and the concoctions keep coming.
+Brewed in Tallahassee, many of these local libations are award-winners, and the concoctions keep coming.

 By all accounts, Florida’s Capital City is fast becoming a star on the craft-breweries map.
 The city’s local breweries, craft-beer taprooms and opportunities to indulge keep expanding, born from home-grown interest in brewing and the good times it fosters.